ex0dus-0x/ex0dus-0x.github.io/_posts/2016-02-27-modern-encryption-for-the-common-alice-and-bob.markdown

 </li>

-<h2 class = "section-heading"> OK, I have decided this to be a pretty long and continous series.
+<h2> OK, I have decided this to be a pretty long and continous series.
 I will be back with more on encryption.
-Tune in next time for topics on ... <b> Diffie-Hellman key-exchange! </b> and <b> PGP! </b>
+Tune in next time for topics on ... <b> Diffie-Hellman key-exchange! </b> and <b> PGP! </b></h2>